catid/sdxl/README.md

 + 1024x1024 resolution.
 + Ensemble of expert denoisers, starting with the SDXL 1.0 base, and using the SDXL 1.0 refiner model for the last 20%.
 + Removes blue/red watermark speckles (without modifying diffusers).
++ Community VAE FP16 fix from madebyollin that greatly improves quality of FP16 generation.
++ Community "wrong" improvement from minimaxir that pushes the diffuser away from often bad-looking latents.

 The scripts also support multiple GPUs using a client/server model.